Green turtle hatchling. Photo: EHP

 - 97% of the east coast of Queensland from Cape York to the New South Wales border is within Marine Parks, providing habitat protection of turtle foraging habitat and migratory routes.

-At Mon Repos Conservation Park and Heron Island National Park, Queensland Government staff protect turtle nests during the nesting season, carry out research and monitoring, and raise public awareness.
+At Mon Repos Regional Park and Heron Island National Park, Queensland Government staff protect turtle nests during the nesting season, carry out research and monitoring, and raise public awareness.

 In order to reduce the impacts of trawler fishermen on all marine turtles, the Queensland Government initiated a rebate scheme until 2010 to help fishermen start using more effective bycatch reduction devices on their nets.
 These include turtle exclusion devices (TEDs), which are a grid of bars at the neck of a trawl net that catches turtles and allows them to escape through an opening at the top or bottom of the net.